postgis/postgis-workshops/postgis-intro/sources/en/topology_base_types.rst

 Left
 >>>>

-Lets pick as example the Edge 5, this one has on the Left the Face 2, looking forward which is the next edge who builds the Face 2?
+Let's pick as an example the Edge 5, this one has on the Left the Face 2, looking forward which is the next edge who builds the Face 2?

 This is the Edge 6.